shidec/resize101/README.md

 It show 3 methods, you will just need to choose one of them.

 ### 1. Htaccess
+The available image size depends on the existing folder and image

 Test url : https://yourdomain/resize/images/brown/700
 ```java
 {